Blue Wedding Themes That Go Way Beyond Something Borrowed Something Blue

 Banquet Table Flow

-Long banquet tables dressed in soft blue florals create a calm rhythm that guides guests naturally through the reception space with ease.
+Long banquet tables with soft blue florals create this calming rhythm that guides guests naturally through the space.
+I love how peaceful this feels.

 Hanging Blue Installations

-This approach works especially well in large tents, where overhead decor prevents the space from feeling empty or visually flat above tables.
+This approach works best in large tents or spaces with high ceilings where overhead decor prevents everything from feeling flat or empty above the tables.

 Elevated Table Centerpieces